Sitecraft-Admin/voice-chat-client/README.md

 // Client 2024-08-22
 //constexpr uintptr_t ACCOUNT_ID = 0x116B7EC;
 //constexpr uintptr_t CHAR_ID    = 0x116B7F0;
+//constexpr uintptr_t LOGIN_ID1  = 0x0116B07C;

 // Client 2025-07-16
 constexpr uintptr_t ACCOUNT_ID = 0x011FB9A4;
 constexpr uintptr_t CHAR_ID    = 0x011FB9A8;
+constexpr uintptr_t LOGIN_ID1  = 0x011FB244;  // 0 = anti-spoof disabled
 ```

 Use [`tools/ro-mem-scanner.zip`](tools/ro-mem-scanner.zip) to find offsets for other client versions.

 > Run as **Administrator** while logged into a character on a map.

+### Anti-spoof hardening (LOGIN_ID1)

+By default the voice server verifies a client by its shared secret plus an
+`account_id` / `char_id` cross-check against the map server's advisory.
+Anyone who
+learns a victim's AID/CID **and** the shared client secret could still impersonate
+them on voice.

+Setting `LOGIN_ID1` closes that gap. `login_id1` is a random per-login session key
+that only the real game client holds in memory; the map server already forwards the
+authoritative value to the voice server.
+With the offset set, the DLL sends its
+`login_id1` on auth and the server rejects any session whose value doesn't match —
+so AID/CID + secret alone is no longer enough.

+Leaving `LOGIN_ID1 = 0` keeps the previous behaviour (fully backward compatible):
+the DLL omits the field and the server stays on the AID/CID-only check.

+**Finding the offset:** `login_id1` is **not** in the database (it's regenerated at
+each login), so the scanner can't pull it from MySQL like AID/CID.
+Instead:

+1. Set `log_level: 3` in the voice server's `conf/voice_athena.conf`, then log a
+   character in and watch the log for `auth_advisory ... l1=<value>`.
+2. Run `ro-mem-scanner`, complete the AID/CID/X-Y steps, then enter that `l1` value
+   at the **STEP 4** prompt.
+Relog when asked if more than one candidate remains.
+3. Copy the printed `LOGIN_ID1 = 0x...` line into `memory_reader.hpp` and rebuild.

 ---